Kurt Heinrich Wolff: Life

-After graduating in Darmstadt, Wolff began his philosophical and sociological studies at the University of Frankfurt (1930–31 and 1932–33) and the University of Munich (1931–32) where he studied with Karl Mannheim.
+After graduating in Darmstadt, Wolff began his philosophical and sociological studies at Goethe University Frankfurt (1930–31 and 1932–33) and the Ludwig-Maximilians-Universität München (1931–32) where he studied with Karl Mannheim.
 As the Nazis expelled all Jews from academic positions, he and Mannheim were forced to leave.
 Mannheim went to London, Wolff to Italy.
-In Italy, Wolff learned Italian well enough in one year to be able to study at the University of Florence from 1934-35 to obtain his Laureate (doctorate in philosophy) with a thesis titled "La Sociologia del Sapere."
+In Italy, Wolff learned Italian well enough in one year to be able to study at the University of Florence from 1934 to 1935 in order to obtain his Laureate (doctorate in philosophy) with a thesis titled "La Sociologia del Sapere."

 Meaningful in those years was a friendship with his classmate, Aurelio Pace, the future Historian of Africa and the Joseph Pace the artist's father, who in those years helped him translate from German into Italian his doctoral thesis "Sociology of Knowledge" which Wolff discusses in 1935 with Ludovico Limentani.
 Until 1939 Wolff remained in Italy and with the support of his wife and his friend Pace got a job as a teacher, first in Florence and later in Camogli.
 Because of the fascist racial laws, Wolff and his wife Carla (née Bruck), left Italy in 1939.
-After a three-month stay in London, England arranged by Mannheim, Wolff emigrated to the United States.
+After a three-month stay in London, England arranged by Mannheim, Wolff immigrated to the United States.
 In 1945, Wolff became a United States citizen.

 With financial assistance provided by the Oberlander Trust and the International Refugee Service Wolff got a position as a research assistant in sociology from 1939 to 1943 at Southern Methodist University in Texas.
 While there he taught an introductory course in statistics during his final year.
 In 1943-44 he took a Social Science Research Council Post-Doctoral Fellowship at the University of Chicago, allowing him to conduct anthropological field research in the spring and summer in New Mexico.
 His field work was conducted under the guidance of leading American anthropologists Robert Redfield and Sol Tax.
 The following year, 1944–45, he taught at Earlham College in Indiana, and in 1945 was appointed an assistant professor at Ohio State University.
 Wolff became an associate professor at Ohio State where he remained until 1959.

-In 1959 he moved to Brandeis University where he taught until 1993.
+In 1959, he moved to Brandeis University where he taught until 1993.
 From 1964, Wolff was a Sociological Abstracts Council member and a visiting professor for one year to the University of Freiburg (1966–67).
 He was the first translator and divulger in English of Georg Simmel and Karl Mannheim.

 From 1966 to 1972, Kurt H. Wolff was the Chairman of the Research Committee's of Sociology of Knowledge of the International Sociological Association, and from 1972 to 1979 President of the "International Society for the Sociology of Knowledge".
 Wolff was also an honorary member of German Society for Sociology.

-In 1987 in Darmstadt, his hometown, he was honored with the Medal of Johann Heinrich Merck.
+In 1987, he was honored with the Medal of Johann Heinrich Merck in his hometown Darmstadt.